todonnal-r7/ResponderMITM/README.md

 and have Repsonder do its thing.
 Watch the hashes roll in.

 Example IPTables rule: iptables -t nat -A PREROUTING -i eth0 -p tcp --dport 445 -j REDIRECT --to-port 4445

+*** This script has dependencies in the original Responder package and should be run from the same folder as the original Responder.py.***